 You must initially enroll in Part A to sign up for Medicare Advantage plans.

 Medicare Advantage plans also have an out-of-pocket spending limit.
 Out-of-pocket limits for Medicare Advantage plans are $6,700, although some plans may offer even lower limits.
 Once you reach that limit, your plan will cover any additional costs for the year.

 Medicare Advantage plans fall under five categories:

 - Health Maintenance Organization (HMO).
 An HMO requires you to select a primary care provider (PCP) from a network of doctors and hospitals and get referrals from your PCP to see a specialist.

 - Preferred Provider Organization (PPO).
-These plans offer a network of care providers and hospitals and don’t require a referral to see a specialist.
+PPO plans offer a network of care providers and hospitals and don’t require a referral to see a specialist.
 Care outside the network, however, may cost more or may not be covered.

 - Medicare savings accounts (MSAs).
-These accounts are for people with a high-deductible Medicare Advantage plan.
+MSAs are for people with a high-deductible Medicare Advantage plan.
 The federal government deposits a certain amount into your account each year.
 These funds are tax deductible as long as you use them for qualified medical expenses.

 - Private fee-for-service (PFFS).
 PFFS plans are private insurance plans that negotiate directly with care providers on reimbursement rates.
 Not all doctors or hospitals accept PFFS plans, so check if yours will before you sign up.

 - Special needs plans (SNPs).
-These are private insurance plans available to people who meet specific criteria, such as having a chronic health condition or being dual-eligible for Medicare and Medicaid.
+SNPs are private insurance plans available to people who meet specific criteria, such as having a chronic health condition or being dual-eligible for Medicare and Medicaid.